 Photojournalism

-On January 21, 2017, hundreds of thousands gathered in Washington, D.C. for the Women’s March — a day that became one of the largest demonstrations in American history.
-My photographs from that day are not just records of a crowd; they are portraits of resilience, conviction, and solidarity.
+On January 21, 2017, hundreds of thousands converged on Washington, D.C. for the Women’s March, an event that stands among the largest demonstrations in American history.
+My photographs from that day are not mere records of a crowd; they are visual essays on resilience, conviction, and solidarity, inscribed in faces, gestures, and signs.